automerge/automerge-classic/README.md

 > document object strictly immutable you can pass an option: `Automerge.init({freeze: true})` or
 > `Automerge.load(string, {freeze: true})`.

-### Manipulating and inspecting state
+### Updating a document

-`Automerge.change(doc, message, callback)` enables you to modify an Automerge document `doc`, returning an updated copy of the document.
-The `doc` object **must never be modified** directly;
+`Automerge.change(doc, message, changeFn)` enables you to modify an Automerge document `doc`, returning an updated copy of the document.

-rather, the `callback` function you pass to `Automerge.change()` is called with a mutable version of `doc`, as shown below.
-The `message` argument allows you to attach an arbitrary string to the change, which is not interpreted by Automerge, but saved as part of the change history.
-The `message` argument is optional; if you want to omit it, you can simply call `Automerge.change(doc, callback)`.
+The `changeFn` function you pass to `Automerge.change()` is called with a mutable version of `doc`, as shown below.

+The optional `message` argument allows you to attach an arbitrary string to the change, which is not interpreted by Automerge, but saved as part of the change history.
+You can omit the `message` argument and simply call `Automerge.change(doc, callback)`.

 Within the callback you can use standard JavaScript object manipulation operations to change the
 document: